Fight of the Century

-The fight is widely regarded as the biggest boxing match in history and arguably the single most anticipated and publicized sporting event ever.
+The fight is widely regarded as the biggest boxing match in history and arguably the single most anticipated and publicized sporting event of all time.
 An international audience observed the spectacle.
 It was the first time that two undefeated boxers who held or had held the world heavyweight title fought each other for that very title.

 The bout held broad appeal for many Americans, including non-boxing and non-sport fans.
-Ali, who had been stripped of his titles by boxing authorities for refusing to submit to the draft for the Vietnam war, had become a symbol of the anti-establishment public during his government-imposed exile from the ring.
+Ali, who had been stripped of his titles by boxing authorities for refusing to submit to the draft for the Vietnam War, had become a symbol of the anti-establishment public during his government-imposed exile from the ring.
 In contrast, Frazier supported U.S. involvement in the war, and he had been adopted by elements of the public with alternate views.
 In addition, both men possessed intense personal animosity towards each other.

 Frazier won in fifteen rounds by unanimous decision.
 Ali dealt with his first professional loss.
-It became the first of a trio of fights, followed by the rematch events Super Fight II (1974) and Thrilla in Manila (1975).
+It became the first of a trio of fights, followed by the rematch events Super Fight II (1974) and the Thrilla in Manila (1975).
 Both of those fights were won by Ali.

 Background and cultural significance

-In 1971, both Ali and Frazier were undefeated champions (in Ali's case, actually, former champion) who held legitimate claims to the title of "World Heavyweight Champion".
+In 1971, both Muhammad Ali and Joe Frazier were undefeated champions (in Ali's case, actually, former champion) who held legitimate claims to the title of "World Heavyweight Champion".
 Ali had won the title from Sonny Liston in Miami Beach in 1964, and successfully defended his belt up until he had it stripped by boxing authorities for refusing induction into the armed forces in 1967 (though he was still recognized as the Lineal heavyweight champion).
-In Ali's absence, Frazier won two championship belts through elimination tournaments, knocking out Buster Mathis and Jimmy Ellis, to replace Ali as the acknowledged world champion.
+In Ali's absence, Frazier won two championship belts, knocking out Buster Mathis for recognition as champion in five states (most notably, New York) and Jimmy Ellis, who had won the World Boxing Association's world title by winning a WBA elimination tournament, to replace Ali as the acknowledged, unified world champion.
 Frazier was plausibly Ali's equal, which created a tremendous amount of hype and anticipation for a match pitting the two undefeated fighters against one another to decide who was the true heavyweight champ.